Hudson pitches 6 scoreless, Cardinals beat Rockies 6-0

-ST. LOUIS (AP) — Harrison Bader homered, Dakota Hudson allowed just two hits over six innings, and the St. Louis Cardinals beat the Colorado Rockies 6-0 on Saturday night.
+ST. LOUIS (AP) — Dakota Hudson wasn’t going to let another quality start slip away.

+Hudson allowed just two hits over six innings, Harrison Bader and Paul Goldschmidt homered, and the St. Louis Cardinals beat the Colorado Rockies 6-0 on Saturday night.

-Hudson (13-6) extended his consecutive scoreless innings streak to a career-high 18 2/3 as the Cardinals won their third straight and sixth in their last seven games.
+Hudson (13-6) extended his scoreless streak to a career-high 18 2/3 innings as the Cardinals won their third straight and sixth in their last seven games.
 Daniel Murphy’s leadoff double in the second snapped Hudson’s streak of 8 2/3 innings not allowing a hit.

+“I actually felt like I was kind of loosening up as the game went and starting to get in a little bit of a groove,” Hudson said.

+The key to Hudson’s performance was a visit by pitching coach Mike Maddux to the mound after the 24-year-old walked two straight batters in the fourth.
+Hudson responded by getting Ian Desmond to hit into a 1-4-3 double play to snuff out the rally.

 The Cardinals moved 1 1/2 games ahead of the Chicago Cubs, who lost earlier to Washington, for first place in the National League Central.
 St. Louis improved to a season-high 12 games over .500.